tareksander/IF-Framework/framework/Readme.md

 - [ ] Parser games: If I find the time and motivation to learn about & make them.

+## Tutorial

+For a commented example, see the [example project](https://github.com/tareksander/IF-Framework/tree/main/example).

 ## Concepts